 Kimberly Majors, the program director for Choices explains, “At our program, we teach our clients the skills they need to become successful, independent community members.
 One very important skill to living independently is being able to prepare meals and feed yourself.
 At our day program facility on Pioneer Trail, we have been using hot plates and crockpots to teach these skills, but this does not translate into the home.”
 Kimberly applied for and received a grant from the Rotary Club.
 With $500 and help from CATT member Charlie Riley (Truckee Hometown Sears Store) the new stove was delivered to the site.
 “Unfortunately, it was then that we learned the 30-amp outlet and wire gate would not support the stove; it needed a 50-amp outlet and about 40 feet of copper wiring.”

 Community Project Chairman Dave Rhoden (Caseywood) reached out for help from the CATT membership.
 John Walterscheid (Consolidated Electrical Distributors, Inc.) stepped right up to donate all materials and supplies.
 Tyler Wright (TW Electric) donated his time and expertise in the installation.

 “We’re finally able to help our clients learn the life skills they need to become independent”, Kimberly said.
 “We so appreciate all your work and organization for getting us our new, working range!
 We love it and will put it to great use!
 Thank you C.A.T.T.
 Community Project!”

-CATTCP would like to thank CATT Member Ange Simonpietri, Accurate Painting & Staining, Inc. for his time volunteered on upcoming projects.
+C.A.T.T.
+Community Project would like to thank CATT Member Ange Simonpietri, Accurate Painting & Staining, Inc. for the time he volunteered on this project.
 CATTCP looks forward to working more with Accurate Painting & Staining, Inc.. on future projects!!